justinticktock/role-based-help-notes/readme.txt

 2. Add users to the role.
 3. Enable the Help Notes from the settings.

-A global 'General Help Notes' type is also available which is not tided to a specific role, this has the same access/capabilities as the standard 'post' type for read/write access.
+A global 'General Help Notes' type is also available which is not tided to a specific role, this has the same access/capabilities as the standard wordpress 'post' type for read/write access.

 Extensions: